viltgroup/jenkins-xcp-ci-plugin/README.md

 ## Supported versions

  This plugin was only tested with xCP 2.1 .
-However, it should also work with early versions.
+However, it should also work with new versions.

 ## Quick Installation